ADAOcommunity/cardano-wallet-tx/etc/cardano-wallet-tx.api.md

 // Warnings were encountered during analysis:
 //
-// dist/cardano-wallet-tx.d.ts:303:5 - (ae-forgotten-export) The symbol "QueryAPI" needs to be exported by the entry point cardano-wallet-tx.d.ts
+// dist/types/config.d.ts:11:5 - (ae-forgotten-export) The symbol "QueryAPI" needs to be exported by the entry point index.d.ts
-// dist/cardano-wallet-tx.d.ts:428:5 - (ae-forgotten-export) The symbol "Assets" needs to be exported by the entry point cardano-wallet-tx.d.ts
+// dist/types/queryApi.d.ts:5:5 - (ae-forgotten-export) The symbol "Assets" needs to be exported by the entry point index.d.ts

-// (No @packageDocumentation comment for this package)

 ```